Don’t worry about it

 Pentecostals_Praising

-It was not until we arrived back at Camp Happyland that the realization of what the pastor had prophesied became evidence of the power from above.
-Every night was hot and humid with no air conditioning.
-On this particular day, the heat index reached 103.4.
+It wasn’t until we were back at Camp Happyland that the realization of what the pastor had prophesied became clear, evidence of the power from above.
+Every night was sweltering from the heat and humidity, with no air conditioning to offer relief.
+On this particular day, the heat index reached a staggering 103.4 degrees Fahrenheit.

 Copyright 2015 by Bill Hutzel